Posted on July 29, 2010 by sethsation

 Posted on July 24, 2010 by David

-Filed under: animal advocacy, animal law, animal welfare, environmental law | Tagged: animal advocacy, animal law, Defenders of Wildlife, endangered species, environmental advocacy, environmental ethics, environmental law, environmentalism, international wildlife conservation, marine animals, marine life, wildlife, wildlife conservation | Leave a Comment »
+Filed under: animal advocacy, animal law, animal welfare, environmental law | Tagged: animal advocacy, animal law, Defenders of Wildlife, endangered species, environmental advocacy, environmental ethics, environmental law, environmentalism, international wildlife conservation, marine animals, marine life, wildlife, wildlife conservation | Leave a comment »

-Posted on July 23, 2010 by sethsation
+Posted on July 23, 2010 by Seth

 Filed under: diet, veganism, vegetarianism | Tagged: Haiti, humanitarian, Port-Au-Prince, vegan, veganism | 2 Comments »

-Posted on July 23, 2010 by sethsation
+Posted on July 23, 2010 by Seth

 Filed under: animal advocacy, animal cruelty, animal law, animal rights, animal welfare, Uncategorized | Tagged: airplanes, animal abuse, animal advocacy, animal law, animal rights, animal suffering, animals, animals as property, Department of Transportation, dog, dogs, property, purebreds | 2 Comments »

-Posted on July 23, 2010 by sethsation
+Posted on July 23, 2010 by Seth

 Filed under: animal advocacy, animal cruelty, animal welfare, Uncategorized | Tagged: agriculture, Chris Christie, horse racing, horses, Meadowlands Racetrack, Monmouth Park, New Jersey | 2 Comments »

-Posted on July 23, 2010 by sethsation
+Posted on July 23, 2010 by Seth

-Filed under: animal advocacy, animal law, animal rights, hunting, Uncategorized | Tagged: animal law, animal rights, bears, black bears, Department of Environmental Protection, hunting, New Jersey, over-population, suburbs | 1 Comment »
+Filed under: animal advocacy, animal law, animal rights, hunting, Uncategorized | Tagged: animal law, animal rights, bears, black bears, Department of Environmental Protection, hunting, New Jersey, over-population, suburbs | 2 Comments »

 Posted on July 22, 2010 by David